KaiStraka/galaxy-classification-cnn/README.md

     Conv 3 : 128 channels / filters

 Similarly, FC1 has 8192 input features and outputs 128 into FC2, which outputs 8 morphology classes, each corresponding to 1 of 8 Galaxy Zoo dataset classes.
 The Galaxy Zoo dataset has 8 galaxy classes (0 -> 7) each indicating a different galaxy type.
-The model predicts by returning a list of 8 logits, and identifying the largest value. mrJordi0/galaxy-zoo-dataset architecture made this project much easier and was an amazing resource.
+The model predicts by returning a list of 8 logits, and identifies the largest value. mrJordi0/galaxy-zoo-dataset architecture made this project much easier and was an amazing resource.

 <img width="2813" height="392" alt="galMLflow" src="https://github.com/user-attachments/assets/b2932984-b673-4aea-9577-9439934aee43" />